 Former MLB prospect suing Cincinnati Reds also claims Yankees derailed his career to protect Derek Jeter

-A former MLB prospect has sued the Cincinnati Reds after unsuccessfully suing the New York Yankees for derailing his career in favor of Derek Jeter.
+A former MLB prospect has sued the Cincinnati Reds after unsuccessfully suing the New York Yankees for allegedly derailing his career in favor of superstar Derek Jeter.

 Garrison Lassiter’s federal lawsuit claims the Reds won’t try him out because he is too old at age 30, the Raleigh News Observer reports.